The most common asked questions

 What kind of roof modular building may have?

-What the difference between modular and prefabricated buildings?
+What is the difference between modular and prefabricated buildings?

 There is no difference.
-“Modular buildings”, “prefabricated buildings” and “pre-engineered structures” are all terms for buildings manufactured off-site in a factory-controlled environment that is then installed on-site once the site work is complete.
+"Modular buildings", "prefabricated buildings" and "pre-engineered structures" are all terms for buildings manufactured off-site in a factory-controlled environment that are then installed on-site once the site works are completed.